Presentations of Galois groups of maximal extensions with restricted ramification: Introduction

 where $k_{\frakp}$ is the completion of $k$ at $\frakp$ and $U_{\frakp}$ is the group of units of $k_{\frakp}$.
 In Definition~\ref{def:RB}, we define a group $\B_S(k, A)$ in a cohomological way as

-in order to generalize Koch's work to compute $\delta_{k/Q, S}(A)$ by replacing the trivial module $\F_\ell$ with an arbitrary module $A$.
+in order to generalize Koch's work to compute $\delta_{k/Q, S}(A)$ by replacing the trivial module $\F_\ell$ with an arbitrary finite simple module $A$.
 The definition of $\B_S(k,A)$ agrees with the one of $\B_S(k)$ when $A=\F_\ell$ (Proposition~\ref{prop:RB-trivial-mod}).
-However, Kock's argument does not directly apply to $\B_S(k,A)$, because the Hasse principle does not always hold for an arbitrary Galois module $A$ (that is, the Shafarevich group $\Sha^1(k,A)$ might be nontrivial).
+However, Koch's argument does not directly apply to $\B_S(k,A)$, because the Hasse principle does not always hold for an arbitrary Galois module $A$ (that is, the Shafarevich group $\Sha^1(k,A)$ might be nontrivial).
 In Section~\ref{sect:RussianB}, we modify Koch's work to overcome this obstacle, and show that most properties of $\B_S(k)$ also hold for $\B_S(k,A)$.
 In particular, one example, clearly showing that the failure of the Hasse principle makes a difference, is that there is a natural embedding $\Sha^2_S(k, A) \hookrightarrow \B_S(k,A)$ for $A=\F_\ell$ but not for arbitrary $A$ (Proposition~\ref{prop:ShainB} and Remark~\ref{rmk:ShainB}).
-In Section~\ref{sect:compute-delta}, we explicitly compute $\delta_{k/Q, S}(A)$ for all $S$ by applying the results from Sections~\ref{sect:Euler-Poincare} and \ref{sect:RussianB}.
-Finally in Section~\ref{sect:proof-main}, we give the proof of Theorem~\ref{thm:main}.
+In Section~\ref{sect:compute-delta}, we explicitly compute $\delta_{k/Q, S}(A)$ for all $S$ by applying the results from Sections~\ref{sect:Euler-Poincare} and \ref{sect:RussianB}, and then we prove Theorem~\ref{thm:fin-pres}.
+In Section~\ref{sect:proof-main}, we give the proof of Theorem~\ref{thm:main}.
+Finally, in Section~\ref{sect:exceptional}, we apply our methods to the exceptional cases \ref{item:exp-1} and \ref{item:exp-2} of Theorem~\ref{thm:main}.

-The methods we developed in this paper can apply to many other interesting situations.
-First of all, we can study the presentation of $G_S(k)$ by letting $\Gamma=1$ (so $k=Q$), in which case our result about $\Gamma$-presentations is the main result in \cite{Lubotzky} of Lubotzky (see Remark~\ref{rmk:Lub}).
-Building on the theorem of Lubotzky, when $k$ is a function field, Shusterman \cite{Shusterman} showed that $G_{\O}(k)$ admits a finite presentation in which the number of relations is exactly the same as the number of generators (which is called a balanced presentation).
-Note that in \cite{Shusterman} the finite generation of $G_{\O}(k)$ follows by the Grothendieck's result of the geometric fundamental group of a smooth projective curve defined over a finite field, but when $k$ is a number field, the finite generation of $G_{\O}(k)$ is not known.
-We prove an analogous result in Section~\ref{sect:compute-delta} regarding the number field case.

-\begin{theorem} Let $k$ be a number field and $S$ a finite set of places of $k$.
-If $G_S(k)$ is topologically generated by $n$ elements, then it admits a finite presentation, in which the minimal number of relations is at most $[k:\Q]+n$. \end{theorem}

-Then in Section~\ref{sect:exceptional}, we apply our methods to the situations that are not considered in Theorem~\ref{thm:main}.
-Namely, we study the presentation of the pro-$\ell$ completion of $G_{\O, \infty}(k)$, denoted by $G_{\O, \infty}(k)(\ell)$, for a Galois $\Gamma$-extension $k/Q$ in two exceptional cases: 1) $Q$ is a number field not containing the $\ell$-th roots of unity and we do not make any assumptions on the ramification of $\infty$ in $k$ (Section~\ref{ss:other-sgn}); and 2) $Q$ is a global field containing the $\ell$-th roots of unity (Section~\ref{ss:rootsof1}).
-When considering the $\ell$-parts of class groups, it is known for a long time that the Cohen--Lenstra heuristics need to be corrected in these two cases.